drammock/git-novice/_episodes/07-github.md

 Let's start by sharing the changes we've made to our current project with the world.
-Log in to GitHub, then click on the icon in the top right corner to create a new repository called `planets`:
+Log in to GitHub, then click on the icon in the top right corner to create a new repository called `gapminder-analysis`:

 ![Creating a Repository on GitHub (Step 1)](../fig/github-create-repo-01.png)

-Name your repository "planets" and then click "Create Repository".
+Name your repository "gapminder-analysis" and then click "Create Repository".

 Note: Since this repository will be connected to a local repository, it needs to be empty.
 Leave "Initialize this repository with a README" unchecked, and keep "None" as options for both "Add